vyrti/dl/README.md

     *   Handles indeterminate progress (when total file size is unknown) with a spinner.
     *   Overall progress summary.
 *   **Pre-scanning:** Performs a quick HEAD request for each URL to attempt to determine file size before starting the download.
 *   **Organized Output:** Saves downloaded files into a `downloads/` subdirectory.
 When downloading from a Hugging Face repository, files are saved into a subdirectory named after the repository (e.g., `downloads/owner_repo`).
+For Hugging Face, subdirectories within the repo are preserved.
 *   **Error Handling:** Reports common download errors (HTTP issues, file creation problems) directly in the progress display.
-*   **Filename Derivation:** Attempts to derive a sensible filename from the URL.
+*   **Filename Derivation:** Attempts to derive a sensible filename from the URL or Hugging Face metadata.
 Handles common patterns like `?download=true` suffixes and generates unique names if necessary.
+For Hugging Face, original repo paths are preserved.
 *   **Clean UI:** Uses ANSI escape codes to update progress bars in place, providing a clean terminal interface.
 *   **Debug Logging:** Optional debug logging to `log.log` via the `-debug` flag.
 *   **Cross-Platform:** Works on Windows, macOS, and Linux.